mathause/cmip_warming_levels/README.md

 end_year = int(central_year + (20 / 2 - 1))
 ```

+Careful: depending on the used software the `central_year` may be defined differently (and the `- 1` may be applicable to the start_year and not the end_year).

 ## Format

 The data is given in [yaml](https://en.wikipedia.org/wiki/YAML) format; one file for all warming levels.
 For cmip6 data two files are provided once including the grid info (e.g. `grid: gn`), and once without.
 Let me know if you need the output in any other format.